Leadership Team Alignment During Organisational Change

 Narrative.
 What is the story the organisation is being asked to believe and follow?
 A leadership team that cannot tell a coherent, shared account of the change — one that answers why, what, and what it means for us — cannot expect the people it leads to do so either.

 These four dimensions are interdependent.
 A team that aligns on direction but not on priorities will fracture when things get difficult.
 A team that agrees on pace but cannot tell a consistent story will confuse the organisation even as it moves.
-Genuine alignment requires all four — and it requires them to be rebuilt every time the change requires the team to adapt.
+Genuine alignment requires all four — and it requires them to be revisited every time the change requires the team to adapt.

 Why Alignment Breaks Down Under Change Pressure